OmarEmaraDev/inventory-monte-carlo/README.md

 # inventory-monte-carlo
-A demonstration of the use of More Carlo Method in inventory control.
+A demonstration of the use of Monte Carlo Method in inventory control.
 A college assignment.